mindfulent/WebToMd/README.md

 ## Example Output

-Check out [Markdown.md](output/Markdown.md) for an example of the converter's output when processing the Wikipedia article on Markdown.
+Check out [Markdown.md](output/Markdown.md) for an example of the converter's output when processing the Wikipedia article on Markdown (<https://en.wikipedia.org/wiki/Markdown>).
 This example demonstrates the tool's ability to:

 - Preserve document structure and hierarchy
 - Handle complex formatting including tables and code blocks